-The new Order Driven Execution model to be released this November is the cornerstone of Saxo’s ongoing commitment to deliver best execution for its clients by empowering them to take control of their trading.
+The new Order Driven Execution model, being released this November, is the cornerstone of Saxo’s ongoing commitment to deliver best execution for its clients by empowering them to take control of their trading.
 In addition to offering executable prices, the new order model will include further enhancements to clients’ ability to have greater control and transparency over their orders.
 These include user-defined price tolerances, and price improvements will be passed on to clients, while allowing for partial fills.

 Overview & Scope

 The way that Saxo Bank executes client trade requests is changing from a Quote Driven Model (green pricing) to an Order Driven Model (Quick Trade).
 This will apply to FX Spot, FX Forwards and CFD Indices, Commodities, Interest Rates and Bonds.
 FX Options are out of scope and will continue to trade on a Quote Driven Model (green pricing).

 With the introduction of order driven execution, the trade button colours in the trading platforms will use a new convention where red will be used for sell buttons and blue for buy buttons (as already used in SaxoTraderGO when placing orders).
 This means that under normal market conditions, the trade buttons in the Trade Ticket and the Trade Board will be red and blue instead of green.